- 100% secure payment

 Legality & scope

-Will the organiser disqualify my entry if it suspects bought votes?
+Will the organiser disqualify my entry if it suspects purchased votes?

 Is buying tattoo contest votes legal?

-Can you vote in a tattoo award with a prize that triggers tax reporting?
+Can you vote in a tattoo award where the prize triggers tax reporting?

 Process & delivery